-In contrast, a post and beam connection does not use mortise and tenon joinery.
+In contrast, post and beam joinery does not use a mortise and tenon connection.
 Beams sit flat on top of the posts below, use simple lap joints, or are cut at angles.
-In order to secure one piece to another, post and beam homes rely on metal connections, such as metal plates and screws.
+In order to secure one piece to another, timber post and beam homes rely on metal connections, such as metal plates and screws.
 The plates can reside inside the beams, or externally.

 Visually, the difference between traditional timber framing and post and beam is found within the artistry of the frame itself.
 Traditional timber framing was born during the age of tradecraft, when young apprentices would learn how to hand-carve joinery and add decorative flair from timber masters.
 These frames were not just structural; they were fine works of art.
 In contrast, post and beam frames favor simplicity in design and construction, and therefore lack the intricate cuts, decorative curves, and visual joinery.

 Clients choose Riverbend’s traditional timber framing because of our dedication to craftsmanship and artistry.
 As part of the process, we will design your frame to fit the overall architectural style of your home.
 Below are just three examples of how Riverbend has matched the frame to the architectural style.